Skew braces and Rota-Baxter operators on semi-direct products: Isoclinism of squares of skew left braces

 First, we prove the commutativity of the left hand side of the diagram.
-To avoid complexity of the notation, we write $\xi_1$ to also denote the composition $\xi_1: A\to A/\Ann(A)\to B/\Ann(B)$ , where $A\to A/\Ann(A)$ is the canonical map.
+To avoid complexity of the notation, we will denote the composition $A\to A/\Ann(A)\to B/\Ann(B)$, where $A\to A/\Ann(A)$ is the canonical map, by $\xi_1$.
 We see that

 Thus, we have